 Founded in 1976, Vine & Branch, Inc. has evolved to its present position as a leader in the industry.
-Our staff includes six Certified Arborists, one Registered Consulting Arborist, and four State of Indiana Certified Pesticide applicators.
+Our staff includes four Certified Arborists, one Registered Consulting Arborist, and four State of Indiana Certified Pesticide applicators.
 In addition to these accomplishments, the Vine & Branch team is continually upgrading their training and skills.
 Vine & Branch is known for its service quality with a personal touch.

 Vine & Branch will treasure your existing trees and take care of the ones that will be part of your memories in the future.
 The history of our own Vine & Branch house is rich and goes back through several generations.

 The home is listed in the Hamilton County Interim Report as being built in 1874 by Hinchman Haines, with early occupants being the Bond family.
 Below you can see the Bond family outside the home.